abigailhaddad/schedule_f/README.md

 ## Architecture

-This project has three main components:
+This project consists of five main components:

 1. **Data Fetching**: Python scripts to fetch comments and attachments from regulations.gov API
 2. **Text Extraction**: Smart extraction from PDFs, DOCX, images with Gemini API fallback